Accounts Payable & Travel Accounting

-Exceptions for excess lodging must be requested on the Spend Authorization and approved by the Cost Center Manager.
+Exceptions for excess lodging must be requested on the Spend Authorization and approved by the Work Tag Manager.
 No appeals will be approved after travel has commenced.

 All attachments must be legible and scanned in the appropriate direction.

-A traveler may be reimbursed for less than the established per diem rates or incurred expenses if so specified on the Spend Authorization at the time the travel is approved by his/her Cost Center Manager.
+A traveler may be reimbursed for less than the established per diem rates or incurred expenses if so specified on the Spend Authorization at the time the travel is approved by Work Tag Manager.

 The approved Spend Authorization must be submitted to the Travel Accounting Office not fewer than ten (10) working days prior to the date of travel.